 While it’s possible to get around some of the SEO roadblocks that Shopify presents, doing so is a large time investment for Shopify vendors.

-If you’re looking for guidance from seasoned SEO experts, our team at Catapult Revenue can walk you through important aspects of Shopify and SEO for eCommerce that will impact your brand.
+If you’re looking for guidance from seasoned SEO experts, our team at Catapult Revenue can walk you through important aspects of Shopify and SEO for e-commerce that will impact your brand.
 Not only do we know and understand SEO, but we specialize in helping brands grow via Shopify customizations.
-Allow our team to step in and handle all things Shopify and SEO so you can focus on doing what you do best.
-Reach out today and we’d be glad to provide a full assessment, free of charge.
+Allow our team to step in and handle Shopify and SEO things so you can focus on doing what you do best.
+Reach out today, and we’d be glad to provide a full assessment, free of charge.
 Simple as that.